nhoening/StoSim/doc/tut/sub.rst

 Describing Subsimulations
 -------------------------
-To use subsimulations means that you run different simulations and require in some of them that some parameters are different from the others.
+To use subsimulations means that you run different simulations which differ in specific sets of parameters.
 There are often situations where this is a good approach.
 Sometimes just because it structures your process, sometimes for technical reasons.
 We use a good example for a technical reason here: Two simulations